Phaips/xcorr/README.md

  For correlative microscopy.
 This repo is a playground lol\
  \
  Example:\
- Filtered images UBF1-labeled U20S cells.
+ UBF1-labeled U20S cells.
 65 μm scalebar\
  **A)** SEM image **B)** Fluorescene image\
  **C)** Direct overlay **D)** Overlay with shift calculated from cross-correlation